ayberksencan/ADITS/README.md

 ** This application has specially made for a project named ADITS.
 ADITS is a project which aims for decrease the find time for people who has been effected by a natural disaster.
 ** Wifi filter has been aplied to make finding people easier for emergency aid.
-** This code is a product of VIA Bilgisayar Sistemleri Limited Şirketi and Ömer Ayberk ŞENCAN
+** This code is a product of VIA Computer Systems Company and Ömer Ayberk ŞENCAN

 ** Bu uygulama ADITS adındaki bir proje için özel olarak geliştirilmiştir.
 ADITS doğal afetlerden etkilenen insanların bulunma ve müdahale sürelerini kısaltmayı hedefleyen bir projedir.
 ** Wifi filtresi acil yardıma ihtiyacı olan kişilerin bulunmasını kolaylaştırmak amacı ile uygulanmıştır.